denten-books/plain-text/4-format.md

 should anticipate and support likely metaphorical constructions to increase the ease of learning and using the system [@carroll_metaphor_1982, 107-108]."

-In essence, Carroll imagines the design of computer system interfaces that enact Lakoff and Johnson's "conceptual blending" in practice.
+In essence, Carroll imagines human--computer interfaces that enact Lakoff and Johnson's "conceptual blending" in practice.
 In this way, the familiar gesture of discarding a crumpled piece of paper into the waste bin can be simulated digitally to handle the deletion of electronic documents.
 Apple's influential *Human Interface Guidelines*, at the core of Apple's desktop interfaces in the 1980s, echo Carroll proscriptions:

 > You can take advantage of people's knowledge of the world around them by using metaphors to convey concepts and features of your application.
 Use